DataStax-Academy/zdm-scenario-katapod/step1.md

 _🧭 You can choose whether to proceed to next step either using the Astra Web UI or using a CLI in the console (_except for the DB creation part, which is on the Astra UI anyway_).
-The result will be the same (just keep in mind that for the CLI route you'll use an Astra database auth token with slightly higher permissions than strictly
+The result will be the same -- just keep in mind that for the CLI route you'll use an Astra database auth token with slightly higher permissions than strictly
-[needed for the migration](https://docs.datastax.com/en/astra-serverless/docs/migrate/create-target.html#_create_an_astra_db_serverless_cluster) itself)._
+[needed for the migration](https://docs.datastax.com/en/astra-serverless/docs/migrate/create-target.html#_create_an_astra_db_serverless_cluster) itself._

 _↔️ Please choose how you would like to perform the next step (setting up Target):_